ShreyasKhandekar/jeopardySolver/README.md

 All pages and contents are stemmed and lemmatized using the Stanford CoreNLP Library

+TODO: Replace Standard Analyser in parseWikipedia.kt with whitespace analyser.

+Reason: After using coreNLP for lemmatization and pos and  ssplit we cannot use the stasndard analyser from lucene otherwise it will stem the words using its default porter stemmer.
+So we use whitespace analyser to not use stemmer.
+FIX QUICK.

 ## How the tiered index works

 ### Option1: